RobMina/ldmx-sim-visdecay/README.md

 `export TMPDIR=/scratch/<your Rivanna username>`

 - Setup the ldmx-sw environment.
-This will take a long time (~30 minutes) the first time you do it.
+This will take a long time (~30 minutes) the first time you do it, but will be relatively quick after the first time.
 `source ldmx-sw/scripts/ldmx-env.sh`

+- Compile the updated code.
+This also takes a while, but only the first time.
+`ldmx compile`

 ## Table of Contents

-### Scripts for Generating MadGraph Dark Brem.
-Library
+### Scripts for Generating MadGraph Dark Brem Library

 - `scripts/db-gen-lib-env.sh`: Set up the MadGraph dark brem container.
 This is sourced within `scripts/run_db_gen_then_extract.sh`.